Are Electric Skillets Dishwasher Safe?

 - Make it a habit to unplug the skillet immediately after use to prevent potential accidents.

-Advantages of an Electric Skillet over Regular Pans?
+Advantages of an Electric Skillet

 - It’s ideal when you need extra cooking space and more variety of meals during holidays and parties.